renitae/renitae/README.md

 ### Hi there 👋

+i'm renita! i live in austin, tx. my pronouns are she/her. i love to read, draw/paint, sing, and hang out with friends in my free time. my favorite shows are the office, glee, and gilmore girls :)

 <!--
 **renitae/renitae** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.